 The first number (1) is the amount you’ll win from wagering the second number (2).
 So for every £10 that you bet, you will get back £5 if your bet wins.

 You basically get back half of what you bet, plus your stake back.

 For instance, a £40 winning bet at 1/2 odds will payout £20 (plus your £40 stake is returned).
 If you increase the stake to £50 you’ll get £25 back (plus the £50 stake).
-The maths formula for a win only bet is:

 (amount staked x 1) / 2 = win returns + stake back = total amount of returns.